GC-FID analysis (gas chromatography with flame ionization detection)

 GC-FID analysis is a gas chromatography technique used to separate and quantify volatile and semi-volatile organic compounds.
-Recognized for its sensitivity, reproducibility, and selectivity for carbon compounds, GC-FID is an essential method for quality control and characterization of complex formulations in various sectors: plastics, cosmetics, pharmaceuticals, chemicals, food processing, and the environment.
+Recognized for its sensitivity, reproducibility, and selectivity for carbon compounds, GC-FID is an essential method for quality control and characterization of complex formulations in various sectors, including plastics, cosmetics, pharmaceuticals, chemicals, food processing, and environmental applications.

 What is GC-FID analysis?

 After vaporization, the analytes are carried by a carrier gas (often helium or nitrogen) through a capillary column .
-Each compound migrates at a different speed depending on its volatility and its interaction with the stationary phase, which allows their separation.
+Each compound migrates at a different rate depending on its volatility and its interaction with the stationary phase, thus allowing their separation.

-At the column outlet, the carbon molecules are burned in a hydrogen flame , generating ions detected by an electrometer.
+At the column outlet, the carbon molecules are burned in a hydrogen flame , generating ions that are detected by an electrometer.
 The signal intensity is directly proportional to the concentration of the compound.

 How the GC-FID method works